 I’ve had good results planting potatoes in August right at the base of recently harvested corn — the corn having been sown in the spring.
 Potatoes seem to like following corn.

-When planting, you only need to bury the seed potatoes in a furrow about three inches deep — no deeper.
-I used to dig furrows deeper, but it never improved yields and it only made me dig deeper to harvest the potatoes.
+When planting, you only need to bury the seed potatoes so their eyes are covered.
+It’s not necessary to bury them any deeper.
+I used to bury them deeper, but it never improved yields and it only made me dig deeper to harvest the potatoes.
+I now usually plant the potatoes so there’s about two inches of dirt covering them.

 Until plants emerge, the soil around the seed potatoes only needs to be slightly moist.
 In other words, don’t keep it saturated.
 I’ve made that mistake in the past and rotted the seed potatoes.

-Over the course of the plants’ three to four months of life, I usually heap up dirt on them twice — once when the plants are around six inches tall, when I fill in the furrow, and then again when the plants are another six inches above the regular level of the soil surface so that ultimately there’s a mound of dirt about three inches high around the base of each potato plant.
-If I see a tuber showing at the base of a plant I’ll throw some extra dirt over it.
+Over the course of the plants’ three to four months of life, it’s usually necessary to hill up a little dirt or mulch around the base because the potatoes develop there and you don’t want them to be exposed to the sun.
+If the potatoes are exposed to the sun, they turn green and toxic.
+I usually heap up some dirt or mulch on them twice — once when the plants are around six inches tall, and then again when the plants are about a foot tall.
+If I see a tuber showing at the base of a plant at any time, I’ll cover it immediately.

 These days I use in-line drip emitter tubing where the emitters put out 0.5 gallons per hour and are spaced one foot apart.
 I plant each seed potato one foot apart so there’s one emitter per plant.
 At first, I wasn’t sure this would saturate a big enough area in my sandy loam soil, but it has been working just fine.
 Once the plants are about a foot tall, I give them approximately as much as my local ET rate.

-At the beginning of each of my drip tube lines I have a shut-off valve so I can quit watering the whole row of potatoes once the plants are full sized and starting to yellow.
+At the beginning of each of my drip lines I have a shut-off valve so I can quit watering the whole row of potatoes once the plants are full sized and starting to yellow.
+That’s the indicator for harvest time: the potato plant foliage starts dying.

 Harvesting is easier when you can dry out the soil around the potatoes for at least a week or two prior.
 The tubers then pop out of the dirt very cleanly — no cakey mud on them that needs to be scrubbed off.

 In mid-December, 2015, the foliage of my potato plants were damaged by frost, but I waited to harvest until December 29.
 The tubers were all perfect, as if they were just being stored in the soil.
-The lesson is that you need to get the plants going by August so they mature and develop tubers before a December frost, yet you don’t have to harvest them immediately after that December frost.
-They’ll wait safely in the ground.
+However, once the plant foliage is significantly damaged by frost, the potato tubers aren’t going to grow any larger.
+The lesson is that for fall potatoes you need to get the plants going in August or early September so they have enough time to grow and mature tubers before a cold December night.